WPinJan/Timing_Circuit_Design_portfolio/README.md

 # Timing Circuit Design portfolio

 This repository contains all the homeworks I completed during my **Timing Circuit Design and Application** course in 2025.
-The topics include combinational circuit design, sequential circuit design, finite state machine (FSM), synthesis, and APR.
+The topics include Tunable Delay Line (TDL), Delay Locked Loop (DLL), Phase Locked Loop (PLL), Time-to-Digital Converter (TDC), Digital-to-Time Converter (DTC), Duty Cycle Corrector (DCC) and some introduction of delay monitoring and built-in self-repair for interconnects in 3D ICs.

+We get familiar with cell based design flow in the homeworks.
 We used **Verilog** throughout the course.
-The main tools employed were **Synopsys VCS** for simulation, **Synopsys DC** for synthesis, **Cadence Innovus** for APR, and **nWave** from **Verdi** for waveform debugging.
+The main tools employed were **Synopsys VCS** for simulation, **Synopsys DC** for synthesis, **Cadence Innovus** for APR, and **nWave** from **Verdi** for waveform debugging and verification.

-## 🔸 Lab List
+## 🔸 Homework List

-- **Lab1** – Design and verification of the message schedule module in a hash algorithm
+- **HW1** – Design of the successive approximation algorithm
-- **Lab2** – Design and verification of the complete hash algorithm
+- **HW2** – Design of a low resolution Phase Locked Loop (PLL)
-- **Lab3** – FPGA prototyping of the hash algorithm
+- **HW3** – Design of a low resolution Duty Cycle Corrector (DCC)

-In the reports of the labs, there are block diagram, module structure, FSM flow char and waveform by wavedrom.
-Also note that all design RTL code and testbench including testcase are designed by myself.
+In the reports of the homeworks, there are block diagram, module structure and FSM flow chart.
+Homeworks include rtl simulation, gate level simulation and post-layout simulation.

 ---